Thursday, July 5th 2007

 Why was your non-alcoholic tiger looking for a pub?
 This particular pub was one of the reasons why we had come to this part of the world.

 It is a large building (see photo) with a substantial courtyard at the back and a gate big enough to admit horse-drawn vehicles.
 A plaque on the wall carries the numeral 1903, which is presumably when the place was built.
 It would have been a grand establishment in its early years and is still impressive today.

 This pub was once run by my maternal grandfather and my mother lived her early life there before running away and moving south where she married and had two children.
 She told me many stories of her life in the pub.
 I was now visiting it for the first time.

 Of course, no one had heard of my grandfather though some men in the yard where they had gone to smoke showed some interest in my story and advised me to get in touch with a staff journalist on the local paper who publishes articles on local history.

 On returning to Liverpool we had lunch.
-I later felt quite ill and think this caused by something I ate.
-On the spur of the moment, we decided to go to New Brighton but couldn’t find stop for the bus.
+I later felt quite ill and think this was caused by something I ate.
+On the spur of the moment, we decided to go to New Brighton but couldn’t find the stop for the bus.
 We asked an off-duty bus driver.
 As we were talking to him, we saw a bus with “New Brighton” on the front but it had already left the stop.